mnot/I-D/link-hint/draft.md

 }
 ~~~

-(Note that this specification does not advocate any particular format for links in JSON.)

 In other link formats, this requires a mapping from the canonical JSON data
 model.
 One such mapping for the Link HTTP header is described in
 {{link_header}}.